Hotels4Teams

 Which hotels near Propst Park have suites or extra space?

-Which hotels near Propst Park have an in-room kitchen or kitchenette?
+Which hotels near Propst Park have a kitchenette?

-Comfort Inn & Suites Columbus North (2.25 mi) and Hyatt Place Columbus (4.24 mi) offer an in-room kitchen or kitchenette.
+Comfort Inn & Suites Columbus North (2.25 mi, from $95/night) and Hyatt Place Columbus (4.24 mi, from $166/night) offer rooms with a kitchenette — typically a microwave, mini-fridge, and coffee maker.

 Ready to book near Propst Park?